yassato/RegressionFDS/README.md

-# Genetic marker regression of frequency-dependent selection
+# Regression model of frequency-dependent selection
-Source code of Sato et al. "Detecting frequency-dependent selection using a genetic marker regression of fitness components".
+Source code of Sato et al. "Detecting frequency-dependent selection through the effects of genotype similarity on fitness components".

 ## Directory